Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 ---
 ### Enumeration

-We begin the machine using our Scripts and Services scan and find just one port open.
+We begin the machine by using Nmap our Scripts and Services scan and find just one port open.
 This makes things quite straightforward for us, as we only need to investigate one active service at this time.
 From the version information returned, we can see that port 80 is running `HttpFileServer httpd 2.3`, which gives us the answer to 'Guided Mode' task one's question.

 ```bash
 ┌──(kali㉿kali)-[~/Documents/Hack The Box/Machines/Optimum]